tamb/object-bystring/README.md

 ### Attribution

-Thank you, Ray for the original Stackoverflow answer, which is the inspiration for the source code. https://stackoverflow.com/questions/6491463/accessing-nested-javascript-objects-with-string-key
+Thank you, Ray for the original Stackoverflow answer, which is the inspiration for this project. https://stackoverflow.com/questions/6491463/accessing-nested-javascript-objects-with-string-key

 Check out his github and so profile below: